AlfonsNavarro/AlfonsNavarro.github.io/pages/research.md

 A Navarro, A Gaya, A Martinez, A Urbano-Ispizua, A Pons, O Balagué, ...
 Blood, The Journal of the American Society of Hematology 111 (5), 2825-2832.

+Regulation of JAK2 by miR-135a: prognostic impact in classic Hodgkin lymphoma A Navarro, T Diaz, A Martinez, A Gaya, A Pons, B Gel, C Codony, G Ferrer, ...
+Blood, The Journal of the American Society of Hematology 114 (14), 2945-2951.

 ### LncRNAs